BhuvneshSain/karni-exim/admin-guide.md

 3. **Make Necessary Changes**
    - Update the customer name, company, review text, or rating
    - You can also change the approval status
+   - Note: Review dates are not displayed on the website

 4. **Save Changes**
    - Click "Update Review" to save your changes